 Another feature that distinguishes them from the other whales, is that they have a triangular shaped dorsal fin with a gray spot behind it, which is very similar to a saddle.

 Since killer whales belong to the delphinidae family, they have their same characteristic .
 With a large skull which reaches 1 meter in length.
 Its temporal fossa is large and doesn´t look like a snout or beak, its size indicates the strength of the muscles of the jaw to catch its prey.

 They can have 10 to 14 teeth in each mandibular quadrant, to make a total of 40 to 46 large teeth, with a blunt shape and slightly curved inwards.

-As for the shape of the skeleton, it is large and robust.
-It has 50 to 54 vertebrae, and between 11 to 13 pairs of ribs, 6 of which are joined with the sternum.
+As for the skeleton, it’ s large and robust with 50 to 54 vertebrae, and between 11 to 13 pairs of ribs, 6 of which are joined with the sternum.

 The killer Orcas in general, have a perfect condition in terms of their senses.
 They have perfect vision inside and out of the water, and an excellent sense of hearing and touch.
 But like all cetaceans, they do not perceive odors due to their lack of sense of smell.

 They have perfect echolocation system, like the humpback whale ; so they can detect the characteristics and position of their possible prey; as well as objects, through the emission of sounds that are captured when returning